 - Define the goals for the mentoring relationship

-- Build an action plan – to achieve long-term career objectives that are establish at the beginning of the relationship.
-The mentor should help you determine where to focus and how best to accomplish career goals.
+- Build an action plan – to achieve long-term career objectives that are established at the beginning of the relationship.
+The mentor should help the mentee to determine where to focus and how best to accomplish career goals

 - Identifying mentoring activities e.g. skill development, knowledge sharing, networking, career advice